taye/interact.js/docs/intro.md

 -------------

 [Rails 5.1+](https://rubyonrails.org/) supports the [yarn](http://yarnpkg.com/)
-package manager, so you can add interact.js to you app by running `yarn install interactjs`.
+package manager, so you can add interact.js to you app by running `yarn add interactjs`.
 Then require the library with:

 ```rb